MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/control-runbook-activities.md

 3. Do not select a schedule.
 Click **OK**.

 4. Click **Finish**.
 The schedule is removed from the runbook.

-## Manipulate data with a runbook
+## Manipulate data with functions

 You may need to manipulate string data from text files, returned data, or other sources, and convert it into a usable form for your runbook activities.
 In addition, you can perform simple arithmetic operations, such as calculating sums and differences, and performing division and multiplication operations.
 For example, you can extract text from a text file by using a **Text File Management** activity, trim leading and trailing spaces from the text, and then retrieve specific parts of the text that you can pass to other activities as returned data items.

-### Manipulate data with a function

-You can insert a data manipulation function into any box that lets you type text.
+You manipulate data in the runbook by inserting a function.
 Data manipulation functions must be enclosed in square brackets \('\[' and '\]'\).
 For example:

 `[Upper('this will be inserted in upper case')]`